 Put one small drop of immersion oil (Immersion Oil TYPE DF from Cargille) on the objective and put chamber (Open chamber for 25 mm round coverslip from Warner Instruments) on the stage of the microscope (Olympus IX71).

 Look at the cells using transmission light to see how the cells look, and get them into focus.
-Then illuminate the cells with 488 nm from a monochromator (Polychrome V from TILL Vision) and determine if the fluorescence signal of Fluo4 is uniform and detactable in astrocytes.
+Then illuminate the cells with 488 nm from a monochromator (Polychrome V from TILL Vision) and determine if the fluorescence signal of Fluo4 is uniform and detectable in astrocytes.

 Use EPI and TRIF illumination to measure Ca in astrocytes.